PhaethonPsychis/Fractional_City_A_Metaverse/README.md

 ## A Metaverse for developing new cities from scratch X .
  Everyone can own a fraction of THE CITY, and help shape its future<br><br>
-Join and contribute
+The Metaverse is the interface to create new worlds  and experience ourcyber urban time Join and contribute
 Autonomous Metaverse Cities is a model for Private Cities development backed by fractional ownership in the city's revenue streams
 ## 🛠 What is the DDRL Decentralized Design Research Lab?